hi-talent-in/helloworld/README.md

-Simple helloworld program variant to teach different basic skills, the intention is to familairize with concepts which are required to be a full stack developer
+Simple helloworld program variant to introduce various technology, the intention is to familairize with concepts which are required to be a full stack developer.

 ## Level 1